llemonS/Voctiv_Test_Task/README.md

 3.The centroid point used as reference was estimated based on the elements of list MKAD_KM, if more elements were given the centroid probably would change its coordinates too.

-4. Cyrillic alphabet may cause trouble during encode/decode and api consumption, and because of that this app is using utf-8, also please, write the addresses in english.
+4.Cyrillic alphabet may cause trouble during encode/decode and api consumption, and because of that this app is using utf-8, also please, write the addresses in english.